Welcome to GTEC

 Board of Directors

-Gerry Zipursky is currently the foundIng Executive Director of the new Gibson’s Public Market and of the Marine Education Centre located at the Market.
+Gerry Zipursky is currently the foundIng Executive Director of the new Gibson's Public Market and of the Marine Education Centre located at the Market.
 He is also Director of Canadian Business Operations at City University of Canada.
-Prior to these positions he was ED of the Vancouver Jewish Community Centre for 22 years where he led many innovative and community building projects from buildings to social programs.
+Prior to these positions he was Executive Director of the Vancouver Jewish Community Centre for 22 years where he led many innovative and community building projects from buildings to social programs.

 Board of Directors

 Stephanie Yu is an author, podcaster, and social media wellness blogger who is passionate about authenticity and self-love.
-But her love for Mother Earth and this universe which has been her greatest teacher is what drew her towards GTEC, and is so excited to be a part of this revolutionary project.
+But her love for Mother Earth and this universe which has been her greatest teacher is what drew her towards GTEC, and she is so excited to be a part of this revolutionary project.

 Board of Directors

-Mary Kean, recently retired from practicing couple and family counseling in Vancouver.
+Mary Kean recently retired from practicing couple and family counseling in Vancouver.
 Mary was also on the faculty of City U Canada since the beginning of the Masters of Counseling Program which she assisted in founding.
 She has taught in public schools, universities and colleges and other venues.

 A Committee Chairman and member of the AMSSA Board of Directors, Mary also served on the Boards of Peak House and the Vancouver Electric Vehicle Association (VEVA) as Vice President.